 It’s been almost 10 years since I started consulting on healthcare marketing and publicity regulations.
 I’ve crafted hundreds of campaigns and have given advice on things as ridiculous as where to put clinic refrigerators and what to store in it.

-I no longer do medical consulting and simply spend time running a few childcare centres and schools I currently own.
+I no longer do medical SEO, medical marketing and simply spend time running a few childcare centres and schools I currently own.
 But that 10-year journey has taught me a few things.
 And these insider tips work for:

 - Medical Groups